 Samsung appears to be making a bold push for more dominance in the Windows laptop market with the launch of these new machines, and we're eager to get some in for testing and review to see how they stack up.
 Here's what we know so far about the Samsung Galaxy Book Pro 360, which is available for pre-order today at a starting price of $1,199 for the 13-inch and $1,299 for the 15-inch.

 Samsung Galaxy Book Pro 360: Price and availability

-The Samsung Galaxy Book Pro 360 is available for pre-order starting today (April 28th), and it's expected to go on sale May 14th.
+The Samsung Galaxy Book Pro 360 is available for pre-order starting today (April 28th), and it's scheduled to ship May 14th.

 The price starts at $1,199 for the 13-inch Galaxy Book Pro 360 and $1,299 for the 15-inch, though it can go up by several hundred dollars if you configure the laptop with increased storage or improved hardware.